Commanding Officer of USS LST 507

 Honors and Memorials

-For his heroism, Lieutenant Swarts was awarded a Bronze Star Medal.
+For his heroism, Lieutenant Swarts was posthumously awarded a purple heart and a Bronze Star Medal.

 Initially buried at Brookwood Cemetery, with other casualties from the Exercise Tiger action, Lieutenant Swarts’ body was relocated to Fort Bliss National Cemetery in El Paso, Texas, on 5th August, 1948, a place of reflection and remembrance, serving as a focal point for his legacy.